jsdf/ed64log/example/README.md

 # N64 OS error logging

 Press the C-up button to cause an error in a libultra function (osSetThreadPri).
 This demonstrates the ed64RegisterOSErrorHandler() function.

+# Watchdog Timer

+Press the C-down button to cause the game logic thread to go into an infinite loop.
+Within a second, the watchdog timer will notice that the game has frozen, and will print out the current state of each thread, including stacktraces (see "Exception logging and disassembly" above).

 ## How to build (macOS or linux):